 One of my favorite things to pick up on a road trip is dried fruit, especially dates.
-There is a roadside spot near me called Hadley’s that has the best dates and date treats.
-These bars are inspired by some of my favorite date snacks from Hadley’s, along with my desire for more no-bake bars.
-I hope you enjoy them as much as I did!
+There’s a roadside spot near me called Hadley’s that has the best dates and date treats.
+These bars were inspired by some of my favorite snacks from there, and my ongoing quest to create more no-bake breakfasts.
+I hope you love them as much as I do!

 The base for these breakfast bars: